jjg/jet/README.md

 - [ ] `find` subcommand
 - [X] Add linefeeds between entries
 - [ ] Provide better errors (don't just `panic()` all the time)
-- [ ] Allow journal dir to be customized?
 - [X] Allow text to be piped-in?
 - [X] Add a build script so binaries can be built in one step
-- [ ] Add date to header of each journal file?
 - [X] Tweak journal file permissions (only accessible to owner by default)
 - [ ] Arbitrary date subcommand?
 - [ ] Jet for lists?